swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 It is a source-compatible change to change a non-frozen enum into a frozen enum, but not vice versa.

+### Breaking the contract

+If a library author adds a case to an enum marked `@frozen`, any existing switches will likely not handle this new case.
+The compiler will produce an error for any such switch (i.e. those without a `default` case or `_` pattern to match the enum value), noting that the case is unhandled; this is the same error that is produced for a non-exhaustive switch in Swift 4.

+If a library author removes `@frozen` from an enum previously marked `@frozen`, the compiler will likewise produce an error for any switch that does not have a `default` case or `_` pattern, noting that it needs either a `default` case or `unknown case`.
+This is the same error that people will see when porting code from Swift 4 to Swift 5, so it needs to explain the issue clearly and offer a clear recommendation of what to do.

 ## Effect on ABI stability

 Currently, the layout of a public enum is known at compile time in both the defining library and in its clients.
 For a library concerned about binary compatibility, the layout of a non-frozen enum must not be exposed to clients, since the library may choose to add a new case that does not fit in that layout in its next release.